-5. The Government and the Contractor bilaterally modify Attachment 1, Statement of within scope Non-Clinical Pivotal Studies and within scope Process Validation efforts per recent FDA guidance under CLIN 0004 and to delete Clinical Studies that are not needed at this time per recent FDA guidance under CLIN 0004.
-As such,
+1. The Government and the Contractor to bilaterally modify the Statement of Work requirements for CLIN 0004 for the purpose of adding within scope Non-Clinical Pivotal Studies and within scope Process Validation efforts per recent FDA guidance and to delete Clinical Studies that are not needed at this time per recent FDA guidance.
+The Government and the Contractor bilaterally agree to the Contractor's performance of a revised CLIN 0004 under the contract.
+The Government and the Contractor hereby bilaterally modify this contract for the purposes of adding the total amount of CLIN 0004 to the contract as Continued ...